"Stop moping over spilt Milk." Petra's criticism was merciless. "Your amulet is gone. Full stop."

-Petra took Gwen to one side with a look of secrecy and guilt.
+Petra took Gwen to one side with a look of secrecy.

 "I am going to run some Detection spells while you check the contract.
 Do you know how to read a rental agreement?"

 Petra nodded and produced Divination based spell-cubes, convinced that something had to be wrong with the apartment.
-She allowed an array of Detection spells to manifest and went about examining every nook and cranny.
+Her cousin allowed an array of Detection spells to manifest and went about examining every nook and cranny.

-“Manager Xie, may I inquire as to the possibility of subletting to Miss Kuznetsov, or perhaps taking out the rental on a twin-share?”
+"Manager Xie, may I inquire as to the possibility of subletting to Miss Kuznetsova, or perhaps taking out the rental on a twin-share?"

-“The Wess-M-Rutherford Property Group welcomes Miss Kuznetsov.
-If she so wishes to join you in leasing the apartment, I shall further terminate her existing B3-703 contract without penalty.”
+"The Wess-M-Rutherford Property Group welcomes Miss Kuznetsova.
+If she so wishes to join you in leasing the apartment, I shall further terminate her existing B3-703 contract without penalty."

-“I am but a humble purveyor of residential space,” Manager Xie stepped back and bowed gingerly.
-“The customer’s word, contractually obliged, is law.
-Who would refute austere customers such as yourself, Mr Huang, and Miss Kuznetsov?”
+"I am but a humble purveyor of residential space."
+Manager Xie stepped back and bowed gingerly.
+"The customer's word, contractually obliged, is Mao's dictum.
+Besides, who would refute austere customers such as yourself, Mr Huang, and Miss Kuznetsova?"

-Gwen cocked her head and studied the smiling Manager.
+Gwen cocked her head at the smiling Manager.